-Share-holder, member, livestock co-owner: Refers to individuals who co-own the animals in the herd.
+Share-holder, member, owner, livestock co-owner: Refers to individuals who co-own the animals in the herd and obtain the meat and milk from those animals (and in sheepshares, wool as well).
 Different herdshares use different terms.

 SSOP: Standard Sanitary Operating Procedures – these are written procedures for producing low-risk raw milk for direct consumption.
 Each farm writes its own SSOP, tailored for its unique conditions.